A Brief Sanskrit Glossary

-Drashta (1): Seer; perceiver; a title of both the individual and the Supreme Selves or Purushas.
+Drashta (1): Seer; perceiver; subject; a title of both the individual and the Supreme Selves or Purushas.

 Drashta (2): The visible; the seen; that which is perceived.

-Drishta: The visible; see; that which is perceived.
+Drishta: The visible; seen; that which is perceived.

-Drishti: Seeing; sight; vision; view; inner sight; opinion; gaze; perception.
+Drishti: Seeing; sight; vision; view; opinion; gaze; perception.

-Dukha(m): Pain; suffering; misery; sorrow; grief; unhappiness; stress or distress; that which is unsatisfactory or produces dukha.
+Dukha(m): Pain; suffering; misery; sorrow; grief; unhappiness; stress; that which is unsatisfactory.

 Durga: “Incomprehensible One;” “Difficult to reach;” the Universal Mother; she rides a lion (or tiger) and carries a weapon in each of her eight arms symbolizing the powers of the Self against ignorance and evil.
 She is invoked against all forms of evil–physical and metaphysical.
 Considered the consort, the shakti, of Shiva.